Division of Student Affairs

 Mauricio Gonzalez, Ph.D., Vice President for Student and International Affairs

-The Mission of the Division of Student Affairs is create a supportive, educational, social, and recreational environment outside the classroom through co-curricular programs and services that lead to student retention.
+The Mission of the Division of Student Affairs is to create a supportive, educational, social and recreational environment outside the classroom through co-curricular programs and services that lead to student retention.

-The Division of Student Affairs encompasses 25 Departments and Units providing a generous array of programs, services, and credit and non-credit learning opportunities that complement students' classroom experiences and prepares them for life after college as engaged citizens.
+The Division of Student Affairs encompasses over 20 departments and units providing a generous array of programs, services, and credit and non-credit learning opportunities that complement students’ classroom experiences and prepare them for a post-college life as engaged citizens.
 The Division delivers transformational learning opportunities such as: study abroad, student leadership development programs, projects that develop civic responsibility, career identification and preparation programs, and hands-on involvement in campus governance.

-Opportunities specifically for graduate students are also offered by a Student Affairs Departments.
+Student Affairs departments also offer opportunities specifically for graduate students.
 For instance, the LGBT Resource Center works with graduate students seeking practicum/internship and volunteer opportunities.
 The Counseling Center serves as an approved internship site for students completing their graduate training in mental health counseling.
 The Child Development Center and Health Promotions both offer undergraduate and graduate students opportunities for internships and volunteer work.
-Career Services assists graduate students with job search skills and strategies, and the Intercultural Center for Peace offers a special summer orientation program for new minority graduate students.
+Opportunities also exist for veterans who apply for a Veterans Affairs (VA) Work Study position at the Military and Veterans Resource Center.

 The BSRI, a Women’s

 Center program, offers research grants to support women and men engaged in gender-focused scholarship.
 The BSRI also provides a forum for UNF faculty, staff, and students to present gender studies research.